Apparently, kids also need to eat.

 Distractions are mostly from electronic devices or toys.

-If I got paid every time I’ve said ‘Eat your lunch or I will turn this off’, I could buy Google and have change.
+If I got paid every time I’ve said ‘Eat your lunch or I will turn this off’, I could buy Google and have money left!

 On occasion, this has the ability to initiate a huge meltdown, so use wisely.